Garbology: Present-day studies

 Garbology today is used to assess waste and figure out new ideas for waste management.
 Edward Humes estimated that the average US citizen produces 102 tons of refuse in their lifetime.

-Scientists are currently studying the floating mass of plastic trash in the Pacific Ocean.
-This affected area is twice the size of Texas.
-The scientists study the effect of the trash on the marine life, and how to solve the rising problem.
-Another current study is the process of changing waste into energy.
+In 2009, scientists were studying the Great Pacific Garbage Patch, an area of floating plastic trash in the Pacific Ocean, and its effect on the marine life, and how to solve the rising problem.
+Another study is the process of changing waste into energy.
 As both become a rising problem the methane in landfills has the potential to be used to generate small amounts of electricity.

-Garbology is also what the community of Holden Village has called its communal sorting, separating, and disposal of landfill, recycling, and compostable items.
-Holden Village is a ministry of the Lutheran Church in the Cascade Mountains of Washington and has utilized the term for over a decade.
-It reflects both the community's commitment to sustainable practices and a care for creation.
-Holden hires a full-time "Garbologist" who leads groups of community members in the sorting of the village waste.

-Garbology as an approach has been practised by various fields like social sciences studies garbology how human have explored waste management and its various other uses while science uses waste management technologies.
+Garbology as an approach has been practiced by various fields like social sciences studies garbology how human have explored waste management and its various other uses while science uses waste management technologies.
 Different fields of study has explored the study of garbology and its uses.
 Garbology as an anthropology study has been proved very helpful in exploring the past and discovering ancient sites using the 'litters', telltale domestic items, legible newspapers made their task easier.
 Household garbage proved to be more helpful and it required a lot of fieldwork and physical labour.
 Garbology is not mathematics, one needs to dig it, feel it, sort it. to smell it.

+Garbology has the potential to teach us more sustainable methods when it comes to managing our waste.
+Our lack of knowledge has resulted in many recyclable items being thrown out on a daily basis.
+In response, many schools have incorporated garbology into the curriculum, with general focus on the three concepts of reduce, reuse, and recycle.
+Garbology Kids, a series of books written by Sabbithry Persad focuses primarily on teaching kids lessons about sustainable waste methods by offering useful sources and activities through various social media outlets.

+According to Environment America, as of 2021 the United States accounts for 12% of trash produced worldwide while only being made up of 4% of the total population.

 Green cities

 Portland, Oregon consistently rates at the top of every list of sustainability, green buildings, recycling rates, clean transportation, energy efficiency, and eco businesses.
 Portland is considering implementing anaerobic digesters and plasma gasification that would efficiently decompose garbage.

 Copenhagen, Denmark is the most efficient city in the world with garbage.
 3 to 4 percent of the city's waste ends up in landfills.
 When compared to the 69 percent of the US's average, this is a very small percentage.
 Trash is largely incinerated and in the process used to generate electricity.
 Six out of ten Danish homes are heated this way.

+Garbology is also what the community of Holden Village has called its communal sorting, separating, and disposal of landfill, recycling, and compostable items.
+Holden hires a full-time "Garbologist" who leads groups of community members in the sorting of the village waste.